 All that said, borsch should not be mushy and puree-like.
 All ingredients should maintain their shape and cabbage should have a slight crunch.

 Serving traditional borsch

 Commonly borsch is served hot.
 Keep in mind that borsch has good keeping qualities and will keep well in a fridge for several days, and even longer if the meat is removed.
 A common saying in Ukraine is ‘good borsch is yesterday’s borsch’, meaning that borsch only benefits from sitting in a fridge for a day or two which helps it develop better flavors.
-Traditional borsch is often served with Pull Apart Garlic Rolls (Pampushki) and sour cream.
+Traditional borsch is often served with Pampushki (Ukrainian garlic rolls) and sour cream.

 - 2 medium beets (shredded)